mercurywang/reference/docs/interview/pr-en.md

 During the integration testing phase, I was involved in testing the entire business process, including the product list, product search, order page, order preview, order success page, and more.

 I participated in the QA process, which involved querying and confirming specifications related to uncertain areas of business logic, designing documents, and defining standards.

+- Before transitioning into the IT industry, I had about two years of work experience primarily focused on international health insurance services and insurance claims.

+- Foreigners working in China are typically provided with commercial medical insurance by their companies.
+The benefit of doing so is that they can receive insurance reimbursement when seeking medical treatment at international medical centers and hospitals where English services are available.

+- The company I worked for was responsible for assisting foreigners with medical services and handling insurance claims and reimbursement thereafter.

+- symptoms
+- after seeing a doctor
+- claim according to the diagnosis
+- insurance policy
+- What percentage is covered by insurance?
+- What is the maximum amount of insurance coverage?
+- What is the maximum amount of insurance coverage?